Amey-Thakur/COMPUTER-GRAPHICS-AND-COMPUTER-GRAPHICS-LAB/README.md

 </div>

-*Special thanks to [Hasan Rizvi](https://github.com/rizvihasan) for his meaningful contributions, collaboration, and support that helped bring this project to life.*
+*Special thanks to [Hasan Rizvi](https://github.com/rizvihasan) for his meaningful contributions, guidance, and support that helped shape this work.*

 ### 📖 Project Overview